Registered Nurse Career Information

 - Register for the exam and pay the fee (approximately $200)

 - Provide your fingerprints, signature, photograph, and palm vein scan

 - Submit to (and clear) a background check

-Additionally, you may have to satisfy other registered nurse requirements for specific state boards of nursing.
+Additionally, you may have to satisfy other requirements for specific state boards of nursing.
 That's why it's a good idea to check out conditions for licensing in your state before getting started.
 Further to this, it is often necessary to earn continuing education credits in order to keep your nursing license current.

 Depending on where you plan to practice, you will also need professional liability insurance, either at the time that you begin clinical rotations or once you are licensed and ready to start working in the field.

 If you are interested in obtaining further credentials, such as certifications related to specialized care, then there are a number of organizations that offer that service.

 It generally takes anywhere from two to four years to complete a registered nursing program and pass the NCLEX-RN exam.

 Here are the most common program options:

 - Hospital-based diploma: Two to three years